 Case Dates:Wednesday, 20 October, 2010 - ongoing

-ACLU of Ohio, on October 20, 2010, filed an amicus brief in support of SBA List’s motion for an order enjoining RC 3517.21(B) as unconstitutional.
-The Southern District ultimately granted the Ohio Election Commission’s motion to dismiss SBA List’s second amended complaint for lack of ripeness and entered judgment for the Ohio Elections Commission on August 3, 2011.
+SBA List, represented by separate counsel, filed a complaint and motion for temporary restraining order (TRO) on October 18, 2010, in the U.S. District Court for the Southern District of Ohio before Judge Timothy Black, seeking to enjoin the proceedings against it before the OEC.
+The District Court accepted expedited briefing on the TRO motion, and the ACLU of Ohio, on October 20, 2010, filed an amicus brief in support of SBA List’s motion for an order enjoining RC 3517.21(B) as unconstitutional.
+The District Court ultimately granted the OEC’s motion to dismiss SBA List’s second amended complaint for lack of ripeness and entered judgment for the OEC on August 3, 2011.